 Evangeline was responsible for the management of STS and was assisted by a team of enthusiastic Seychellois who looked after the daily running of the scheme including everything from teaching, safety boat work, the construction and maintenance of equipment to the organization of competitions, fund-raising and promotion of water sports.

 Since her departure in 1993 Alain Alcindor has been responsible for STS as NSC Director for Water Sports.
 Several staff have worked with STS for more than 20 years; participation in international competition has increased and STS moved from the Yacht Club Basin to a safer bay off Roche Caiman in 2005.

 The scheme has trained over 1,500 sailors and canoeists, some of whom are now Captains, Yachtmasters and skippers.
 Many Seychellois who first gained confidence and skills on the sea at STS, now have careers based on the sea- including sub-aqua divers, Water sports managers and instructors, and those working in tourism, the fishing industry and marine transport.
 Others have spent years enjoying maritime leisure activities with their friends and families.

-- 1978 STS was one of the first centres in the world to use a red inflatable Zodiac as a safety boat (Number 3)
+- 1978 STS was one of the first centers in the world to use a red inflatable Zodiac as a safety boat (Number 3)

 - 1982 STS became part of the newly formed National Sports Council.
 Later Seychelles Yachting Association and Seychelles Canoe Association were established to organize and promote competition.

 - 1983 Canoeing and board sailing classes began with newly qualified instructors and new equipment.
-Fibreglass canoes for teaching, polo, surfing, racing and expeditions were constructed by staff and volunteers.
+Fiberglass canoes for teaching, polo, surfing, racing, and expeditions were constructed by staff and volunteers.
 Dufour Wing boards were purchased.

 - 1985 Seychelles sailing team won medals in Mauritius at IOG